 And above all, keep your kids as your focus.
 They appreciate the extra time with you but should not feel as though you and their other parent are battling.
 Do your best to keep the peace and maintain a healthy environment for them this summer and beyond.
 They’ll thank you for it!

 Need help coming up with workable solutions for parenting time over summer vacation?
 We can help.
-Please call (888-888-0919) or contact us to schedule your free attorney consultation.
+Please call (888-888-0919) or contact us to schedule your initial attorney consultation.